smithy-lang/smithy/_sources/1.0/spec/core/http-traits.rst.txt

    :ref:`httpPrefixHeaders-trait`, :ref:`httpPayload-trait`,
    :ref:`httpQuery-trait`

-The value MAY differ from the HTTP status code provided on the response.
+.. rubric:: ``httpResponseCode`` use cases

-Explicitly modeling this as a field can be helpful for services that wish to provide different response codes for an operation, like 200 or 201 for a PUT operation.
+Marking an output ``structure`` member with this trait can be used to provide different response codes for an operation, like a 200 or 201 for a PUT operation.

+.. rubric:: ``httpResponseCode`` is only used on output

+``httpResponseCode`` is ignored when resolving the HTTP bindings of an operation's input structure.
+This means that if a structure that contains members marked with the ``httpResponseCode`` trait is used as the top-level input structure of an operation, then those members are sent as part of the :ref:`protocol-specific document <http-protocol-document-payloads>` sent in the body of the request.

 .. _cors-trait: